-Medical Personnel

-Lead medical personnel (emergency trained) on site: American Medical Response- EMS crews, EMTs, Qualification

-Experience in sporting events (Marathon, Triathlon, Open water swim, etc.):

-Will medical personnel be located on the course?
+Medical Personnel Lead medical personnel (emergency trained) on site: Lifeguards, physicians, EMT, Qualification Experience in sporting events (Marathon, Triathlon, Open water swim, etc.): Yes Will medical personnel be located on the course?
+Yes

 The number of medical personnel will be dependent on the course layout, number of swimmers in the water, expected conditions, etc. How many medical personnel do you plan to have on site?
-6
+More than 7